 - when you are close to the net

-If you do, you will hit the ball into the net or out.
+If you do, there’s a good chance you will hit the ball into the net or out.

-Do you hold the pickleball paddle at the top of the handle or the bottom of the handle?
+Where to hold the pickleball paddle?
+At the top of the handle or the bottom of the handle?

 It’s really personal preference.
 But here’s a brief description to help you understand the pros and cons of each.